superruzafa/visual-scala-reference/_en/functions/sameElements.md

 `sameElements` checks whether this collection has the same elements in the same order than the collection `as` and returns `true` if so.

-@include [figure.html source="images/sameElements.svg" desc="sameElements function"]
+@include [figure.html source="images/sameElements.svg" desc="Diagram of the function sameElements"]

 This function returns `false` if at least one element doesn't match its corresponding in `as`.

-@include [figure.html source="images/sameElements.2.svg" desc="sameElements function"]
+@include [figure.html source="images/sameElements.2.svg" desc="Diagram of the function sameElements"]